sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 07-11-2016

+- https://github.com/faergeek/remove-medium-hash Remove the ugly hash medium.com auto-adds at the end of the url :) it messes up with the bookmarks otherwise
+- http://c2fo.io/c2fo/spark/aws/emr/2016/07/06/apache-spark-config-cheatsheet/ Spark excel (lol) cheatsheet to configure some props (cpu, mem, overhead..) according to a cluster typology
+- https://www.lightbend.com/platform/production i was looking for intel about conductr, google drop me here, but no *visible* reference to conductr, BAD UX ;)
+- https://conductr.lightbend.com/docs/1.1.x/Home I had to look at the source to find this link eheh "solution for managing Lightbend Reactive Platform applications across a cluster of machines. " Commercial only iiuc.
+- https://www.youtube.com/watch?v=jHoIzOdUn4c 1h of Martin Odersky resuming what's going on with Scala and Dotty.
+Quick notes: 2.12: java8, 2.13: scala libraries/collections (with some Spark'y methods (reducebyKey and so on)); split Scala stdlib to: core (what the compiler always need) + platform (containing community efforts, like a common json serde thing); scala.js production ready; Scala Native on LLVM; Scala Center: education, package "manager" (to find a scala package doing x)
+dotty: based on DOT. faster than nsc (scalac).
+New piece in Dotty: TASTY: T_AST_Y (optim AST).
+No more Macros.. but a replacement! (scala.meta) and more new features.
+ELM error messages incoming :).
+MVP Spring 2017.
+A new "pure" arrow function -> (=> would still exist).
+No null by default, need to "Object?".
+No more 22 :)) :heart:

 # 06-11-2016

 - https://en.wikipedia.org/wiki/Mariana_Trench deepest part of the oceans, -11km, 1000bars.
 James Cameron got there.